Swift Transportation Truck Accident Lawyers

 How will you determine what caused my truck accident?

-Can you help if I’m a truck driver who was injured while driving for Swift Transportation?
+Can you help if I’m a Swift Transportation truck driver who was injured?

 Yes.
 Our team represents truck drivers who have been injured through no fault of their own while driving for companies like Swift Transportation.
 These cases can be highly complex, depending on truck ownership, whether you’re classified as an independent contractor, and what company or companies were responsible for maintaining and loading your vehicle.
 Fortunately, our truck accident attorneys have the resources and manpower to investigate these collisions and determine fault.
 We know when truck drivers are taken advantage of or put in situations where they can’t stay safe on the road, even when they’re experienced and follow all the rules.